What is post-apocalypse in science fiction movies about?

 Although post-apocalypse and dystopia have a lot in common, as they both depict very scary and devastating visions of the future, there seems to be a fundamental difference between the two.

-Dystopia is primarily concerned with a vision of a future society as a bureaucratic hell of control, featuring extensive means of surveillance and police state, whereas post-apocalypse generally envisions a future world steeped in lawlessness and anarchy.
+Dystopia is primarily concerned with a vision of future society as a bureaucratic hell of control, featuring extensive means of surveillance and police state, whereas post-apocalypse generally envisions a future world steeped in lawlessness and anarchy.

-After this the survivors either manage to impose some semblance of order and eventually turn things around pushing for the ever more controlled and restricted society - dystopian scenario (the left-hand side of the graph).
+After this, the survivors either manage to impose some semblance of order and eventually turn things around pushing for the ever more controlled and restricted society – dystopian scenario (the left-hand side of the graph).

 Or, after the catastrophic event, the world descends ever deeper into chaos and disorder up to the point where no force known to men can impose any order and control.
 This is the moment where anarchy becomes the only norm, and the survivors gradually discard all notions of civilization – post-apocalyptic scenario (right-hand side of the graph).

-All these, of course, are basically guidelines and not hard and fast rules.
+All these, of course, are basic guidelines and not hard and fast rules.
 There are many exceptions to this division.
 For example, highly disorganized dystopias, or dystopian societies with pockets of anarchy and lawlessness (Escape from New York, Strange Days), just as there are post-apocalyptic visions of the future which feature highly organized societies, albeit non-human (The Terminator Series, The Matrix Trilogy).